logo

 Abstract

 Skilful predictions of near-term climate extremes are key to a resilient society.
 However, standard methods of analysing seasonal forecasts are not optimised to identify the rarer and most impactful extremes.
-The 2022 Pakistan floods, an extreme event, were widely predicted by seasonal forecasts, yet standard tercile probability maps failed to convey the magnitude.
-This paper argues that a strong summer La Niña created a window of opportunity for a much more confident extreme rainfall forecast than average skill estimates suggest.
-The authors explore methods for building forecast confidence, including physical understanding of dynamical mechanisms, perturbation experiments, and empirical relationships.
-They emphasize the need for improved tools and routine monitoring of forecasts to identify regional climate extremes and utilize these windows of opportunity for trustworthy early warnings.
+For example, standard tercile probability maps, used in real-time regional climate outlooks, failed to convey the extreme magnitude of summer 2022 Pakistan rainfall that was, in fact, widely predicted by seasonal forecasts.
+Here we argue that, in this case, a strong summer La Niña provided a window of opportunity to issue a much more confident forecast for extreme rainfall than average skill estimates would suggest.
+We explore ways of building forecast confidence via a physical understanding of dynamical mechanisms, perturbation experiments to isolate extreme drivers, and simple empirical relationships.
+We highlight the need for more detailed routine monitoring of forecasts, with improved tools, to identify regional climate extremes and hence utilise windows of opportunity to issue trustworthy and actionable early warnings.

 Publisher